Annafavaro/PARKCELEB/README.md

 ## Overview

 This study explores innovative methods for detecting Parkinson’s disease (PD) through speech analysis, addressing limitations in existing datasets, which often lack prodromal recordings and longitudinal data.
-To overcome these gaps, we created ParkCeleb, a novel speech corpus using recordings from 40 celebrities with PD and 40 control subjects.
-The dataset spans a period from 10 years before to 20 years after diagnosis, providing a comprehensive view of evolving speech characteristics.
+To overcome these gaps, we created ParkCeleb, a novel speech corpus containing recordings from 40 celebrities with PD and 40 control subjects.
+The dataset spans ten years before to twenty years after diagnosis, providing a comprehensive view of evolving speech characteristics.

 ## Objectives